puzzmo-com/blog.puzzmo.com/content/posts/2024/06/17/shopify-integration/index.md

 I use the slug of the product discount as the code, these are small 7-10 char strings.
 This makes the third step (marking them as used) easy.

-So, we have a discount code now, let's make a checkout session:
+OK, we have a discount made on Shopify and a code for the customer now, let's make a checkout session:

 ```ts
 export const getShopifyCheckoutURLForItem = async (